 My mission is to fill that gap.

-I serve as a creative director and strategic consultant for churches and purpose-driven organizations that want greater alignment between who they are, what they believe, and how they communicate.
+I serve as a brand strategist and creative director for purpose-driven organizations that want greater alignment between who they are, what they believe, and how they communicate.

 This isn’t about trends, marketing noise, or quick fixes.
 It’s about discernment, focus, and stewardship.